 Today is Equal Pay Day.

-Equal pay day is administered by Workplace Gender Equality Agency (WGEA) as a symbolic day to reflect the national pay gap, marking the additional time from the end of the previous financial year that women must work to earn the same as men.
+Equal pay day is administered by Workplace Gender Equality Agency (WGEA) as a symbolic day to reflect the national pay gap.
+Friday 31 August, marks the 62 additional days from the end of the previous financial year that women must work to earn the same pay as men.

-Australia’s current gender pay gap is 15.3% The calculations are based on using Average Weekly Earnings data released by the Australian Bureau of Statistics.
+Australia’s current gender pay gap is 14.6% for full-time employees, a difference of $244.80 per week.
+The calculations are based on using Average Weekly Earnings data released by the Australian Bureau of Statistics.

-Libby Lyons, Director of the Workplace Gender Equality Agency, said:
+Libby Lyons, Director of the Workplace Gender Equality Agency, said it is great news.

 Causes of the Gender Pay Gap